4-day Darwin cultural experienceImmerse yourself in the local culture of the NT

 The Burrungkuy (Nourlangie) rock art site is a must-stop on your journey through Kakadu.
 Here, amongst towering rocks and cavernous spaces, Aboriginal people gathered for tens of thousands of years.
-Your guide will share extraordinary stories of the images that have been entrusted to him by the three caretaker Aboriginal clan groups of the region, and you will learn how Aboriginal people would live here during the wet and dry season.
+Your guide will share extraordinary stories of the images that have been entrusted to him by the three caretaker Aboriginal clan groups of the region, and you’ll learn how Aboriginal people lived here during the wet and dry season.

 Overnight at Jabiru